shapeable/prototype-adpq/web-app/README.md

 ```

 ===

-##Questions or problems?
+## Questions or problems?
 ​
-We keep the proyect conversation in our issue page in GitHub [issues](https://github.com/shapeable/prototype-web/issues).
-If you have any other questions, you can contact us <alan@shapeable.net>.
+We keep the project's conversation in our issue page in GitHub [issues](https://github.com/shapeable/prototype-web/issues).
+If you have any other question, you can contact us <alan@shapeable.net>.

-##License
+## License
 ​
 Licensed under the MIT License.
 Read the document [LICENSE](https://opensource.org/licenses/MIT) for more information
 ​